itstommymorgan/vim_config/README.markdown

 3. Install your copy of the vim\_config repository using homesick:
    `homesick clone your_github_username/vim_config` (assuming you cloned it on github)
 4. Symlink it using homesick: `homesick symlink your_github_username/vim_config`
+5. If you want to make use of the Command-T plugin, run `rake install:command_t` from inside your ~/.vim folder.
-5. Done.
+6. Done.

 ## FEATURES ##

-#### Sensible Keybinding Defaults ####
-* There's a cheatsheet file in the .vim folder that lists all the details.
-* In several cases, there are two bindings for a single letter (e.g. <Leader>w and <Leader>W) - shift-bindings (capital letters) are reserved for "more dangerous" versions of the normal (lowercase letters) bindings.
-* <Leader>x is reserved for an "extension" set of commands, similar to C-x in Emacs.
-(If you're not familiar with Emacs, all you need to know is that <Leader>x is never a keybinding *by itself*, it's used to give us more options for keybindings.)
+TBD

 ## STRUCTURE ##